What is the Cheapest Way to Ship Packages in the U.S.?

 Is It Possible To Negotiate?

-When you’re looking for the cheapest way to ship business products, you might want to try negotiating cost.
-Both UPS and Fedex have been known to negotiate cheap shipping terms when they are trying to win over a new client.
-Ultimately, with the right approach you might find that the cheapest way to send a package isn’t based on the company you choose but how well you can hold your own in a negotiation.
+When you’re looking for the cheapest way to ship business products, you might want to try negotiating costs.
+Both UPS and FedEx have been known to negotiate cheap shipping terms when they are trying to win over a new client.
+Ultimately, with the right approach, you might find that the cheapest way to send a package isn’t based on the company you choose but how well you can hold your own in a negotiation.

 Cutting The Cost Of Your Packaging